Saturday, September 24, 20052:30 pm

 Canot-camping, expédition 1 was premiered as part of Une exposition de musique at the Théâtre La Chapelle (Montréal, 2000), Expédition 2 at the Festival International de Musique Actuelle de Victoriaville (May 2000), and Expédition 3 at the Ottawa Jazz Festival (July 2000).
 Expédition 4 - is available on cd: www.actuellecd.com/cat.f/am_100.html

-- Ensemble SuperMusique (ESM) (Jean Derome, conductor, saxophones, flutes, invented instruments, small instruments, vocals; Nicolas Caloia, double bass; Guillaume Dostaler, piano; Normand Guilbeault, double bass; Joane Hétu, alto saxophone, voice; Diane Labrosse, accordion, sampler, vocals; Jean René, viola; Danielle Palardy Roger, percussion, voice; Pierre Tanguay, percussion, vocals; Martin Tétreault, four-armed turntables; Tom Walsh, trombone; Rainer Wiens, electric guitar)
+- Ensemble SuperMusique (ESM) (Jean Derome, conductor, saxophones, flutes, invented instruments, small instruments, voice; Nicolas Caloia, double bass; Guillaume Dostaler, piano; Normand Guilbeault, double bass; Joane Hétu, alto saxophone, voice; Diane Labrosse, accordion, sampler, voice; Jean René, viola; Danielle Palardy Roger, percussion, voice; Pierre Tanguay, percussion, voice; Martin Tétreault, four-armed turntables; Tom Walsh, trombone; Rainer Wiens, electric guitar)

 - Jean Derome: Canot-Camping